> Places to visit around the Dead Sea > Mar Saba Monastery

 History of Mar Saba Monastery

-During the Byzantine period (4th-7th centuries) many devout Christin monks were headed into the Judean Desert.
-They believed that living as a hermit in this wilderness is fulfilling God’s will and following John the Baptist, and Jesus.
-Over 50 monasteries were established between Jerusalem and the Dead Sea during this period, and especially around Jesus’ Baptism site, and the road leading to it from Jerusalem.
 Saint Sabbas was a Cappadocian-Syrian monk who arrived in the Holy Land in the 5th century.
-He first joined the Euthymius Monastery, and later settled in the Laura of Gerasimus.
-In 484 CE Sabbas settled in a cave along the Kidron valley.
+He joined the Euthymius Monastery and later the Laura of Gerasimus.
+In 484 AD, Sabbas settled in solitude in a cave along the Kidron Valley.
 Monks that joined him led to the foundation of a monastery bearing his name – Mar Saba (In Syriac: Master Sabbas).
-By local tradition, a spring was mordaciously discovered beneath the monastery, providing water to the hermits.
-Sabbas founded additional monasteries in the Judean Desert, but after his death he was buried in Mar Saba monastery.
-The monastery was attacked by Persian in 614 CE but was restored a few years later.
-It was also maintained by the Crusaders, but when they left, they carried Sabbas’ body with them to Venice.
-Only centuries later, in 1965, his body was brought back and reburied in the monastery.
+By local tradition, a spring was discovered beneath the monastery, providing essential water to the hermits.
+Later, Sabbas founded additional monasteries, but after his death, he was buried in the Mar Saba monastery.
+The monastery was attacked by Persians in 614 AD but was restored a few years later.
+The Crusaders maintained it but carried Sabbas’ body to Venice.
+Only centuries later, in 1965, the catholic church consented to return his body to the monastery where he is buried to this day.

 Touring Mar Saba Monastery

-A visit to the monastery or it’s viewpoint can be combined with a full day Jeep tour in the Judean Desert.
+A visit to the monastery or its viewpoint can be combined with a full-day Jeep tour in the Judean Desert.

 “After the long drive in the mountainous terrain, the view from the lookout over the monastery is full of grandeur and excites me time and time again” (Team Member Pini Refael)